Amana Colonies: Founding

-One early problem for each settler was the lack of rail access; the nearest station was in Iowa City 20 mi away.
+One early problem was the lack of rail access; the nearest station was in Iowa City 20 mi away.
 However, in 1861 the Mississippi and Missouri Railroad built a railroad station in nearby Homestead.
-Recognizing the need for the rail connection, the Community purchased the entire village of Homestead (Heimstätte) (41.7600°N 91.8706°W).
+Recognizing the need for a rail connection, the Community purchased the entire village of Homestead (Heimstätte) (41.7600°N 91.8706°W).
 This brought their land holdings to 26000 acre: 10000 acre in timberland, 7000 acre in cultivated fields, 4000 acre in grazing land, 500 acre in settlements, and 100 acre in vegetable gardens.
 Most of the land is in Iowa County, with approximately 1700 acre in Johnson County.

 By 1862, five more villages were laid, bringing the total number to seven: